al6x/mongodb_model/readme.md

 - Associations.
 - Very small, see [code stats][code_stats].

 Other ODM usually try to cover simple but non-standard API of MongoDB behind complex ORM-like abstractions.
-This tool **exposes simplicity and power of MongoDB and leverages it's differences**.
+This tool **exposes simplicity and power of MongoDB and leverages its differences**.

 ``` ruby
 # Connecting to MongoDB.